engineblog/gatsby-casper-blog/content/posts/npm-installs/index.md

 - If we install peers for `extract-text-webpack-plugin@1.0.1` or `sass-loader`, we will get a peer warning saying that a later version of `webpack` is required

-- If we install peers for `gatsby-plugin-postcss-sass`, then we are in big trouble because we will be missing `gatsby@2`
+- If we install peers for `gatsby-plugin-postcss-sass`, then we are in big trouble because we will be missing `gatsby@2` -->

+Something still seems off about our peer dependencies.
+If we go down the line and install them with `npx`, we end up with errors when running `gatsby develop`.

-We could try to delete the `node_modules` folder and try again, but I'll save you some time.
-I tried it several times, and we end up in the same place we are now.
+We could try to delete the `node_modules` folder and try again, but I'll save you some time; I tried it several times, and we end up in the same place we are now.

-What we can do instead is use a package called `yarn`. `yarn` does essentially the same thing as `npm`, but it executes a bit differently.
-The reason we are going to use it in this scenario is because `yarn` attempts to "flatten" your dependency tree as much as possible.
+What we can do instead is use a package called `yarn`.

+`yarn` does essentially the same thing as `npm`, but it executes a bit differently.
+The reason we are going to use it in this scenario is because `yarn` attempts to "flatten" the dependency tree as much as possible.

 In the next section, we cover how to use `yarn` to get around this issue.